Vedad Ibišević: Personal life

 No one in Germany knows the whole story about his escape from the war.
 During his three years in St. Louis, he never told a single person at school, not a friend, teacher or coach.
 The most common answers he gives to any question about the war is "It's OK" or "We were lucky."

 Even his wife Zerina, who lost her father in the war, believes her husband has not told her the whole story; in the Thompson piece, she said, "I still have a feeling that I know maybe 20 percent.
 I swear."

 At the time of the Thompson story, Ibišević and his wife lived near Stuttgart with their young son Ismail.
 Thompson noted that when Ibišević looked for a house when he transferred to VfB Stuttgart, he "found himself drawn" to one that reminded him of the family home in Bosnia that they were forced to abandon during the war.
 He also bought a home for his father Šaban in Tuzla that had previously been owned by his father's employer, which according to Thompson was "a symbol of what the war had taken".
 The home is more a spiritual balm for Šaban, since he continues to live in St. Louis, where he manages apartment buildings that his son owns.
 Ibišević also rebuilt his father's boyhood home in their former village of Gerovi, and has built several war memorials in the area.

 Ibišević and his wife Zerina (née Medić) became parents for the second time in October 2016.
 Zerina gave birth to a girl which they named Zejna.
 Their son Ismail was born in 2012.
+Their third child, son Idris, was born in 2019.

 Ibišević is a Muslim.
-During the 2014 World Cup, he, along with international teammates Muhamed Bešić and Edin Višća, visited a mosque in Cuiabá.
+During the 2014 World Cup, he, along with international teammates Muhamed Bešić and Edin Višća visited Cuiabá Central Mosque in Cuiabá.

-Ibišević's cousin, Elvir is also a footballer, and made his senior international debut for Bosnia and Herzegovina team on 28 January 2018.
+Ibišević's cousin, Elvir is also a footballer, and made his senior international debut for Bosnia and Herzegovina on 28 January 2018.